Minnesota lieutenant governor to replace Franken in Senate

 Minnesota’s first female senator, Muriel Humphrey, was appointed in 1978 to fill the seat of her husband, Hubert Humphrey, following his death.

+The Republican Party of Minnesota said Smith will be entering office with what it called the “political baggage” of the Dayton administration, as well as a “well-established track record of far-left policies.”

+“Minnesota Republicans look forward to electing a Republican to the U.S. Senate in 2018,” its chairwoman, Jennifer Carnahan, said in a statement.

-The Republican Party’s slim majority in the Senate will not be affected by the move to replace Franken.
+The Republican Party’s slim majority in the U.S. Senate will not be affected by the move to replace Franken.

 Democrats will gain a seat to cut Republican’s majority in the 100-member Senate to 51 after Tuesday night’s victory by Doug Jones over Republican candidate Roy Moore in a special election in Alabama.

 Reporting by Gina Cherelus in New York; Additional reporting by Bernie Woodall in Fort.
-Lauderdale, Fla.; Editing by Bill Trott
+Lauderdale, Fla.; Editing by Bill Trott and David Gregorio